Why ATA is in the Fight

 ATA encourages all trucking companies and organizations to:

-• Implement and enforce company-wide zero tolerance policies for those who engage or participates in commercial sex of any kind.
+- Implement and enforce company-wide zero tolerance policies for those who engage or participate in commercial sex of any kind.

 Our Work With Truckers Against Trafficking

-For nearly a decade, ATA has worked with Truckers Against Trafficking (TAT), a nonprofit organization that trains and certifies trucking professionals on best practices in recognizing and reporting the red flags of human trafficking.
+ATA partnered with TAT (formerly Truckers Against Trafficking), a nonprofit organization that trains and certifies transportation professionals on best practices in recognizing and reporting the red flags of human trafficking.

 ATA’s engagement with Truckers Against Trafficking began in 2012.
-Elisabeth Barna, ATA Executive Vice President of Industry Affairs is a member of the TAT Board of Directors.
+Sarah Rajtik, ATA's Chief Operating Officer, is a member of the TAT Board of Directors.
 ATA’s America’s Road Team Captains have been trained as ambassadors, speaking to their peers, law enforcement and others about the industry’s commitment to stop the crime and how to get trained and engaged to join the fight.

-Due in large part to its work with TAT, our industry has served as an effective and powerful ally to law enforcement in the ongoing effort to identify and prosecute these crimes.
+Due in large part to TAT, our industry has served as an effective and powerful ally to law enforcement in the ongoing effort to identify and prosecute these crimes.
+Over two million people--and counting--have been trained by TAT on how to recognize and report human trafficking.

 Click here to learn more about Truckers Against Trafficking